Islamic design

 • commercial pressures.

 The abstraction of water from the wells around Qatar has brought increasing salinity.
 Although the government requires licences for those using wells, it has not been able to prevent the slow increase in salinity of well water with the steady influx of sea water, particularly near the coast.
+In addition, the policing of abstraction has been difficult to carry out and enforce.

 First of all you should be aware of the most significant factors which influenced traditional Islamic planting and the circumstances under which planting is now carried out.
 Essentially they are the: